Buyer’s Settlement Resource Centre

 Is a bank loan pre-approval sufficient?

-No, in short, clause 1.9 of your contract defines Finance Approval as an unconditional offer to lend from the bank and for the amount mentioned on the first page of the contract.
+No, in short, clause 1.9 of your contract defines finance approval as an unconditional offer to lend from the bank and for the amount mentioned on the first page of the contract.
 In most instances a pre-approval letter won’t satisfy these requirements and shouldn’t be relied on.

 Clause 1.6 of your contract requires you to keep the seller or their agent informed of the progress of your finance application.
 If it looks as though you’re finance isn’t going to be approved on time you should immediately request an extension of time from the seller or their agent.